Get immediate alerts to issues that threaten your server environments

 Data center management needs to address more than just cyber treats.
 Infrastructure is the lifeline for server and network gear.
 Air conditioning systems, UPS systems, and backup generators need to be operating at peak efficiency to ensure uninterrupted operation.
 The best software and technology in the world can't prevent an entire infrastructure going down when a $12 fan goes dead.
 A remote monitoring system will.

 Scalable system can monitor TCP/IP devices

 The IMS-4000 includes a master ‘Host’ unit and supports up to 31 expansion ‘Node’ devices.
 Each host and node has inputs for up to eight environmental sensors.
 The system also monitors any TCP/IP address device through pinging and port availability.
 Up to 64 TCP/IP addresses per host or node can be monitored on your network via an ethernet connection.

 If a server or service stops responding, the IMS-4000 instantly notifies the appropriate personnel using pre-programmed instructions.
-The TCP/IP alarm feature is ideal for monitoring routers, web servers, email servers, DNS servers, database servers, gateways so you know if your website or email server is down before your customer or supervisor.
+The TCP/IP alarm feature is ideal for monitoring routers, web servers, email servers, DNS servers, database server and gateways.
+That means you know when your website or email server is down before your customer or supervisor.

 Sends alarms through any channel

-The system can send alarm messages through the network via email or text message, phone line with real-voice messages, or simple network management protocol (SNMP) trap.
+The system can send alarm messages through the network via email or text message, a phone line with real-voice messages, or a simple network management protocol (SNMP) trap.
 Using multiple channels allows alarm messages to get through even if the network is down.
-The system can even make traditional voice phone calls in the even of an alarm.
+The system can even make traditional voice phone calls in the event of an alarm.
 You can customize alarm functions to:

 - Contact different people depending on the type of problem

-- Dial different numbers or send text messages depending on time of day
+- Dial different numbers or send text messages depending on the time of day